code-423n4/docs/roles/wardens/submission-guidelines.md

 In this situation, wardens who wish to have a report withdrawn should:

 1. Sign into https://code4rena.com with your wallet.
-2. Find the audit on the C4 Audit page and click “view competition
+2. Find the audit on the C4 Audit page and click “view competitio
 3. Click on the “Findings” tab.
 There you will see a list of all your submissions for that audit (both individual and team findings).
 4. Select a finding from the list, and choose the "withdraw" option.